RuwanT/COSC2804_base/README.md

 ## Setup Instructions

 ```
-1. Go to the base repository template (https://github.com/RuwanT/COSC2804_base) and create a new repository using the base.
+1. Use this template (https://github.com/RuwanT/COSC2804_base) and create a new repository:
+* Click `Use this template`
+* Click `Create a new repository`

 2. Go to the created repository and create a code space.
 3. In codespaces, goto extensions and install
     1. C/C++: IntelliSense, debugging, and code browsing.